A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Validating Framework via Drebin Dataset

-\textbf{Evasion Attacks Setting.} We randomly select $800$ malware examples from the test set for waging evasion attacks.
-For this purpose, we use the attack algorithms described in Section \ref{sec:threat_model}.
+\textbf{Evasion Attacks Setting.} We randomly select $800$ malware examples from the test set to wage evasion attacks by using the attack algorithms described in Section \ref{sec:threat_model}.
 In the settings of Random, Grosse, BGA, BCA, and $\ell_1$-PGD attacks, we iterate these algorithms until reaching a predefined maximum number of steps, while noting that Grosse, BGA, and BGA attacks leverage feature addition only.
-For waging the Mimicry attack, we use 10 benign examples to guide the perturbation of a single malware example, leading to 10 adversarial examples; then, we select from these 10 the adversarial example that causes the miss-classification with the smallest perturbation.
-For other attacks, we round the perturbations to accommodate the discrete domain $\mathcal{M}$.
-In order to prevent the perturbations from being suppressed by rounding, we run attack algorithms with sufficient iterations and a proper step size as follows.
-We set $\epsilon = 1.0$ for the FGSM attack.
+For waging the Mimicry attack, in order to increase its effectiveness, we use $N_b$ benign examples to guide the perturbation of a single malware example, leading to $N_b$ perturbed examples; then, we select a resulting example such that it causes the mis-classification with the smallest perturbation.
+Therefore, we denote this attack as Mimicry$\times N_b$.
+For other attacks, we set $\varepsilon = 1.0$ for the FGSM attack.
 In $\ell_\infty$ norm and Adam based PGD attacks, the step size is $\alpha = 0.01$ with iterative times $100$.
-The $\ell_2$ norm PGD attack is performed for 100 iteration steps with step size $1.0$.
-For the EAD attack under the grey-box attack, we set $\beta=0.1$ and $\kappa=64.0$ using the $\ell_1$ decision rule \cite{chen2018ead} for improving the transferability of adversarial malware examples.
-In the white-box attack setting, we tune the $\kappa$ for each model.
-All attacks perform these manipulations to preserve the non-adversarial malware examples' malicious functionality.
+The $\ell_2$ norm PGD attack is performed for 100 iterations with step size $1.0$.

+{\bf Experimental Validation of Functionality}.
+In order to test whether or not perturbations in the feature space render to executable files in the example space, we use Cuckoodroid \cite{cuckoodroid:ref} to install and run APKs in an Android emulator.
+Owing to efficiency considerations, we randomly select 10 malware APKs and generate their perturbed APKs using the PGD-Adam attack against the Basic DNN model.
+Among the 10 original (i.e., unperturbed) APKs, all of them can be loaded but 2 cannot run in the Android emulator.
+Among the 10 perturbed examples, all of them can be loaded but 5 of them cannot run (and 2 of these 5 correspond to the 2 original APKs that cannot run).
+This means that more research is needed in order to systematically assure that perturbation can indeed preserve the functionalities of malware examples, which is unique to adversarial malware detection \cite{kucuk2020deceiving,pierazzi2020intriguing}.